Summer Internships at the Wild Horse Sanctuary

 Wild Horse Sanctuary is located in Shingletown, California (Northeast of Sacramento, close to Redding)

-Internship responsibilities include assisting with daily horse care and feeding, ranch operations and maintenance, greeting visitors, assisting with weekend horseback camping rides; and participation in wild horse identification or PZP contraception projects.
+Internship responsibilities include assisting with daily horse care and feeding, ranch operations and maintenance, greeting visitors, assisting with weekend trail rides, and participating in wild horse identification projects.
 Additional projects are available and will be tailored according to student interests and the needs of the Sanctuary.
 Click here to see the job description >

 Because Wild Horse Sanctuary is a non-profit organization; summer internships are conducted on a volunteer basis.
 However, all interns are provided with simple, but adequate, lodging for the duration of the internship, and meals are provided during the trail rides.